absingh927/bike-share/README.md

 #### Background

-This was a side project I had intially started as a way to practice JS, React, and Redux to better understand and learn developing patterns.
+This was a side project I had started as a way to practice my JS, React, and Redux to better understand and learn patterns.
 I unfortunately totally forgot to initiate a git repo till the very end while I was doing this project.

 #### Description